skylarnagao/peerio-client/BUILD.md

 The process is pretty similar than with CentOS/Fedora/Mageia

+Note that the last versions of libnss3 looks broken.
+The client will not be able to connect to our service.
+If you can, try downgrading your libnss to something like 3.19.

 Main differences are there is no `rpmdev-setuptree`.
 Instead, you will be working in `/usr/src/packages/`.
 Copy the specfile from `pkg/opensuse/peerio-client.spec` into `/usr/src/packages/SPECS/`, download the patches and sources as referrenced in your specfile, file them into `/usr/src/packages/SOURCES`,  then run `rpmbuild -ba /usr/src/packages/SPECS/peerio-client.spec`.

 #### PCLinuxOS